MadCoderZ/NewsBotIRC/README.md

 This project has been entirely written in the Java language, so it basically can run on computers that are able to run Java code.

-We focus on handling memory in the best possible way, keep a clean code, stability and reliability.
+We focus on handling memory in the best possible way, keeping a clean code, always trying to use best programming practises, stability and reliability.

 Its purpose is to fetch from different sources (RSS and Atom) and publish them on an IRC channel on a specific IRC server.
 Think of it as a RSS client reader